Parasrah/ease/README.md

 Ease is a desktop application with the goal of making it a little bit easier watch movies with the people that matter to you, regardless of the distance.

-The project is still in development, and still awaiting a beta release, but we want to let you share your local media content.
-In sync!
-All the audio and video sharing is completely peer-to-peer, ensuring your content stays private and safe, and we only use a small signaling server to help you discover other users.
+Ease lets you broadcast your own local content to your friends and loved ones, completely in sync!
+All the audio and video sharing is peer-to-peer, ensuring your content stays private and safe, and we only use a small signaling server to help you discover other users.

-What does this mean for you?
-If you click pause, it pauses for everyone.
+In sync... what does this really mean for you?
+Well, if you click pause, it pauses for everyone.
 If you seek, it seeks for everyone.
-All the content is completely synced, allowing for a more personal experience (and avoiding the 3...
+Best of all, everyone watching can do these things too!
+All the content is completely synced, allowing for a more personal experience (and avoiding the good old "3...
 2...
 1...
-Play!).
+Play!").

 If you are looking for a similar experience for remote content (youtube etc), we suggest looking at Gaze or Rabb.it, both are great products!